-This secret cove is situated one mile south-east of Land’s End and has no direct access from the road.
-You can reach this slice of paradise by the South West Coast Path from Land’s End in the north, or from Porthgwarra in the south.
-Also known as Mill Bay, this sandy cove at Nanjizal Beach was once the site of a watermill of which there are still some ruins, giving the area a distinctly priate-y feel.
-The natural stream that used to power the mill now flows over the rocks and across the beach emptying in to the sea in front of the Song of the Sea, a tall narrow natural rock arch that captures the rays on a sunny afternoon.
-By far one of Cornwall’s loveliest beaches, Nanjizal is also one of its emptiest, so you can enjoy your own private beach with no sun lounger fights in sight.
+Also known as Mill Bay, the sandy cove at Nanjizal Beach was once the site of a watermill.
+Its ruins still exist today, giving the area a distinctly pirate-y feel.
+The natural stream that powered the mill now flows over the rocks and across the beach, emptying into the sea in front of the Song of the Sea.
+This is a tall narrow natural rock arch that captures the rays on a sunny afternoon.